ondrejbohdal/label-distillation/README.md

 Label distillation experiment with first-order ridge regression approach:
 ``python label_distillation_rr.py --filepath_to_arguments_json_file experiment_configs/ld_100be_50ib_mn_to_mn_bl_cnn_400e_rr_1234s_v0.json``

+These scripts do both training and evaluation.
 If you want to quickly try an experiment without creating a new configuration file (or using one of the provided files), you can use ``short_experiment.sh``.

 To make creating configuration files easier, we have created a Jupyter notebook that allows creating many of them efficiently (``GenerateExperiments.ipynb`` in ``notebooks`` directory).